adamdavidcole/diffusion_latent_exploration/README.md

 # WAN Video Generation Project

-A comprehensive tool for generating video sets using WAN video models (1.3B and 14B) with configurable settings, prompt variations, optimized memory management, and **latent trajectory analysis** for studying diffusion model geometry.
+A research toolkit for systematic video generation and XAI analysis using WAN diffusion models (1.3B and 14B).
+Generate grids of videos across prompt variations, capture and visualize cross-attention maps, manipulate attention during generation, and explore latent space geometry — all configured via YAML and viewable through a built-in web UI.

 ## Features

-- **Multi-Model Support**: Compatible with WAN 1.3B and WAN 14B models
-- **Stable Configuration Management**: Define and reuse consistent generation settings (seed, sampler, CFG, etc.)
-- **Prompt Variations**: Create prompts with variable keywords for systematic content generation
+- **Prompt Variations**: Create sequence of prompts with variable keywords for systematic content generation with organized results in structured subfolders.
-- **Batch Processing**: Generate multiple videos per prompt variation
-- **Organized Output**: Automatically organize results in structured subfolders
-- **Latent Trajectory Analysis**: Store and analyze latent representations during diffusion to study model geometry and potential biases
+- **Latent Trajectory Analysis**: Store and analyze latent representations during diffusion to study latent space geometry.
-- **Attention Map Storage**: Capture and analyze cross-attention patterns between text tokens and spatial regions during generation
+- **Attention Map Storage**: Capture and analyze cross-attention patterns between text tokens and spatial regions during generation.
 - **Attention Map Manipulation**: "Bend" cross-attention maps during generation to expand the generative possibilities of the model.
+- **Visualization**: Web UI interface to visualize grids of latent space variations, attention maps, and attention bending outputs.
+See a high level overview of generation process, or dig down into details of attention.

 ## Project Structure